mozilla-services/socorro/docs/unittesting.rst

   * Use 4 spaces per indentation level.
   * Lines should try not to have more than 79 characters.
-  * Be careful with whitespaces and blank lines.
+  * Be careful with whitespace and blank lines.

 We can use the PEP8 plugin as below::